parse-community/docs/_includes/ios/files.md

 ```
 </div>

-Your `PFFile` will be uploaded as part of the save operation on the `userPhoto` object.
-It's also possible to track a `PFFile`'s [upload and download progress](#progress).
+Your `PFFileObject` will be uploaded as part of the save operation on the `userPhoto` object.
+It's also possible to track a `PFFileObject`'s [upload and download progress](#progress).

-Retrieving the image back involves calling one of the `getData` variants on the `PFFile`.
+Retrieving the image back involves calling one of the `getData` variants on the `PFFileObject`.
 Here we retrieve the image file off another `UserPhoto` named `anotherPhoto`:

 <div class="language-toggle" markdown="1">
 ```objective_c